Loielaine/545project/README.md

 # Predicting Intersection Congestion Using Geotab Data

-We implemented a baseline method(Linear regression) and three other methods: LSTM,SVR,and GBT.
+We implemented a baseline method(Linear regression) and three other methods: LSTM,SVR,and GBM.

 The files are as follows: